Winchester Centre for Global Health

 John is a Visiting Fellow and coordinates the Wessex Global Health Network.

-Rosie is Associate Dean for Professional Development in the Wessex Professional Support Unit at NHS Health Education England
+Rosie is a Visiting Fellow and Associate Dean for Professional Development in the Wessex Professional Support Unit at NHS Health Education England.

 Chris is a Visiting Fellow and the University lead for the Partnerships in Health Information (Phi) programme.

-Mark is a consultant colorectal and general surgeon at Salisbury NHS FT.
-He is the founder of SWIFTSS (Surgical teams Working In aFrica Together for Safer Surgery; see above) and joined the centre in 2020.
+Mark is a Visiting Fellow and a consultant colorectal and general surgeon at Salisbury NHS FT.
+He is the founder of SWIFTSS (Surgical teams Working In aFrica Together for Safer Surgery) and joined the centre in 2020.